sebivenlo/javaswitcher/README.md

 * Add a few aliases to your personal aliases, either by adding to your `~/.bashrc` file or (better) to the `.bash_aliases` file you might already have.

-## How to add a java version installations
+## How to add an additional java versions

 You best install a new jdk in the simplest way possible: Download the zip or tar.gz from the download site, e.g. https://adoptopenjdk.net/ and unpack it below `/usr/lib/jvm`.